Karate Classes In Romford

 Kata (pre-arranged forms simulating combat situations)

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn martial arts and started teaching Karate in Okinawan institutions.
-This resulted in further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.
+History Of The Origins Of Karate At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wanted to learn martial arts and began teaching Karate in Okinawan institutions.
+This led to additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.

 Funakoshi made many modifications to the art making it readily available to the Japanese including transforming the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.